-My work examines relations among institutions, infrastructures, and practices in the production, circulation, and use of information.
-I examine these themes in a book, called Documenting Aftermath: Information Infrastructures in the Wake of Disasters, with MIT Press (October 2018).
-The book is an examination of how changing public information infrastructures shaped people’s experience of earthquakes in Northern California in 1868, 1906, and 1989 followed by an analysis of the institutions, policies, and technologies that shape today’s postdisaster information landscape.
-I argue that information orders—complex constellations of institutions, technologies, and practices—influence how we act in, experience, and document events.
+My work examines relations among institutions, infrastructures, information, data, and practices in the mediation and making of publics.
+I examine these themes in a book, called Documenting Aftermath: Information Infrastructures in the Wake of Disasters, with MIT Press (2018).
+The book is an examination of public information infrastructures after earthquakes in Northern California in 1868, 1906, and 1989 and how they worked and didn’t at the very moment when people most wanted to communicate.
+I also analyze the institutions, policies, and technologies that shape 2018’s postdisaster information landscape.
+Information orders—complex constellations of institutions, technologies, and practices—influence how we act in, experience, and document events.
 What I term event epistemologies, constituted both by historical documents and by researchers who study them, explain how information orders facilitate particular possibilities for knowledge.

-I build on the work in Documenting Aftermath in several new collaborative projects:
+I have been building on the work in Documenting Aftermath in several collaborative projects:

 In addition to my work on infrastructures in times of crisis, I do historical and contemporary empirical studies of responsible computing and data governance:

-- With Amelia Acker (co-PI), Sarika Kumari Sharma (postdoc), and Yubing Tian (PhD Candidate, UW) I am working on an NSF-sponsored project about Scientific Data Governance, Preservation and Archiving.
-We will investigate the life of scientific data, specifically in relation to NSF’s requirement for Data Management Plans with a focus on the relationship between national science policies and different epistemic cultures.
+- With Amelia Acker (co-PI), Yubing Tian (PhD Candidate, UW), and Thomas Struett (PhD student, American University) I am working on an NSF-sponsored project about Scientific Data Governance, Preservation and Archiving.
+We investigate the life of scientific data, specifically in relation to NSF’s requirement for Data Management Plans with a focus on the relationship between national science policies and different epistemic cultures.
+Please see some of our current research out

 - Daniela Rosner and I ran yearlong research and reading group called “Troubled Worlds” where we interrogated computing in the Anthropocene from the perspective of our fields of informatics and design.